Dogs and Barbecues

 If your pup is typically anxious during get-togethers, then leave them at home or create a safe indoor space with their favorite things.
 This could be a crate or bedroom with soft blankets, toys, and light music.
 If guests are coming over to your house and your pup LOVES a good party, make sure everyone knows you have a dog and to close doors or gates properly, and post signs as reminders.
 You’ll still want to create a safe space for your dog to have a break from all the excitement.

 Make sure your pup stays away from the grill.
 Not only is the fire dangerous, but after you’ve finished cooking it is still hot.
-Curious pups might want to jump on the grill and burn their paws.
-Keep lighter fluid, charcoal, and matches away from them as well.
+Curious pups might want to jump on the grill which could burn their paws.
+Keep lighter fluid, charcoal, and matches away as well.

-If other dogs are in attendance, supervised interactions as they may become territorial around food or their humans.
+If other dogs are in attendance, supervise interactions as they may become territorial around food or their humans.
 Keeping food and toys away from dogs can help keep the peace.

 Whether you're getting together with friends and family for Memorial Day, the Fourth of July, or anytime the weather is warm, these tips can ensure that your pup can safely enjoy the festivities.
 And if our pups are happy and healthy, then we're happy.
-Let us know if you have any tips in the comments below.
+Let us know your tips in the comments below.